rutvik110/flutter_audio_waveforms/README.md

-Add audio waveforms with ability to customize them and show active track for audio.
+Flutter Audio Waveforms is an UI library to add audio waveforms to your apps easily ,while also providing customization options.

 # Features

 You can use the following available waveform types.
 /// Images of waveforms inactive

-Need some gradient for your waveform?
+Need to add some gradient to your waveform?
 Say no more!
 You get it along with other customization options.

 Want an active track for your audio out of the box?
 You get that too!